Stone-Red-Code/Stone_Red-C-Sharp-Utilities/README.md

 ### Stone_Red_Utilities.StringExtentions
 #### Methods:
   * EqualsIgnoreCase
-    * Description: Determines whether this instance and another specified <see cref="String"/> object have the same value regardless of upper and lower case.
+    * Description: Determines whether this instance and another specified string object have the same value regardless of upper and lower case.
     * Parameters: `this string str`, `string value`
     * Example usage:
       ```cs